seanredmond/marcxella/README.md

     > puts title
     245  10$aKindred /$cOctavia E. Butler.

 Data fields have subfields.
-You can get an array of all of them or select array of subfields by code.
+You can get an array of all of them or select an array of subfields by code.

     > title.subfields.count
      => 2